 The Main Types of Chronograph Explained by Their Dials – The Watchmakers of Switzerland

-A rare mid-century booklet published by The Watchmakers of Switzerland, explaining the functional language of chronograph dials.
+A rare 1950s reference booklet published by The Watchmakers of Switzerland, explaining the functional language of chronograph dials.
 Available in various original editions (1951–1958), subject to availability.

 € 225